Welcome to our epic formal living room design gallery.

-In a traditional, elegant living room, a warm butter yellow on the walls contrasts with the white wainscoting, crown moulding, and furniture.
+In a traditional, elegant living room, a warm butter yellow on the walls contrasts with the white wainscoting, crown molding, and furniture.
 White can seem uninviting sometimes, but a warm color on the walls is a great way to keep the space light and bright.
 It also draws out the warm undertones of the wooden furniture.

 A warm beige on the bottom section of the walls is accented by darker stripes of purple that draw color from the pale lavender chairs on one side of the room.
-In rooms with tall ceilings, adding treatments to the upper portion of the wall can make a room feel more cozy.
+In rooms with tall ceilings, adding treatments to the upper portion of the wall can make a room feel cozier.

 This earthy green color is a great example of using color in a living room.
-A darker color will work great in a room that gets a lot of natural light, but should be avoided in small, dark living rooms.
+A darker color will work great in a room that gets a lot of natural light but should be avoided in small, dark living rooms.

 A soft, yet vibrant blue is used on two of the walls in this lengthy family room.
 While a bright color like this might get oppressive in a very large room with a lot of open wall space, this room features a lot of built-ins that help break up the color.